Updated: Aug 15

 Grown men in fear and tears, just at the possibility of having to go back

-These are some of the stories coming out of Pearson today if you talk to residents or their families.
+These are some of the stories coming out of George Pearson Centre today if you talk to residents or their families.
 But, shocking as they might be, as much as they conflict with our sense how people are treated in Canada, they’re still unheard by much of the broader public, and by many of the people with the power to make a difference.

 That’s why, in this series, we’ll tell these stories, examining how institutionalized neglect and abuse has been allowed to continue for decades in a country that prides itself on doing the right thing, in a city that sees itself as a leader in this regard.